 An ideal backpacking tent is lightweight, packs down small, and is tough enough to handle inclement weather.
 The good news is that tent technology has come a long way even over the past few years, and weights are dropping as thinner yet strong fabrics and lighter poles are employed.
-Below are our picks for the best backpacking tents of 2017—all are traditional 2-person, double-wall designs with tent poles, which means that we have not included ultralight shelters or tarps.
+Below are our picks for the best backpacking tents of 2017—all are 2-person, double-wall designs with tent poles, which means that we have not included ultralight shelters or tarps.
+Also, note that many of the tents that made our list are offered in 1, 3, and 4-person versions.
 For more background information, see our tent comparison table and buying advice below the picks.
 To complete your kit, we’ve also tested and written about backpacking packs and sleeping bags.

 Minimum weight: 3 lbs.
 7 oz.